travetto/travetto/module/schema/README.md

 npm install @travetto/schema
 ```

+This module's purpose is to allow for proper declaration and validation of data types, in the course of running a program.
+The framework defined here, is
+leveraged in the [Configuration](https://github.com/travetto/travetto/tree/main/module/config#readme "Environment-aware config management using yaml files"), [Application](https://github.com/travetto/travetto/tree/main/module/app#readme "Application registration/management and run support."), [RESTful API](https://github.com/travetto/travetto/tree/main/module/rest#readme "Declarative api for RESTful APIs with support for the dependency injection module."), [OpenAPI Specification](https://github.com/travetto/travetto/tree/main/module/openapi#readme "OpenAPI integration support for the travetto framework") and [Data Modeling Support](https://github.com/travetto/travetto/tree/main/module/model#readme "Datastore abstraction for core operations.") modules.
+The schema is the backbone of all data transfer, as it helps to
+provide validation on correctness of input, whether it is a rest request, command line inputs, or a configuration file.

-This module provide a mechanisms for registering classes and field level information as well the ability to apply that information at runtime.
+This module provides a mechanism for registering classes and field level information as well the ability to apply that information at runtime.

 ## Registration
 The registry's schema information is defined by [Typescript](https://typescriptlang.org) AST and only applies to classes registered with the [@Schema](https://github.com/travetto/travetto/tree/main/module/schema/src/decorator/schema.ts#L12) decoration.